 Wealthfront Cash Account

-Though it’s probably better known for its mortgages and student loans, this online-only investment firm has staked a claim in consumer banking by offering its Money account, which offers the highest APY out of any of the hybrid accounts we’ve reviewed.
+Though it’s probably better known for its mortgages and student loans, this online-only investment firm has staked a claim in consumer banking by offering its Money account, which offers a generous APY.

 SoFi doesn’t require depositors to maintain a minimum balance in this account in order to earn that high interest rate, one of the few accounts in the market that doesn’t place a barrier between the customer and the high APY.
 Account holders also get additional goodies like free paper checks upon request and unlimited reimbursement of ATM fees.